Find a Registered Dental Hygienist

 Oral manifestations

-• Oral findings are uncommon.
+• In non-congenital Zika virus disease, oral findings are uncommon.
 Mucous membrane ulcerations may be observed.
-There are also case reports of palatal petechiae3 associated with thrombocytopenia (low platelet count).
+There are also case reports of palatal petechiae5 associated with thrombocytopenia (low platelet count).
+Gingival changes, including gingivitis and gingival bleeding, have been reported.

-• In Zika congenital syndrome, alterations in the oral cavity include hypotonia or hypertonia, as well as alterations in lingual mobility that can interfere with suctioning, swallowing and lip seal; this results in a tendency for affected children to become mouth breathers.
-Slight delay in dental eruption has also been noted.
+• In congenital Zika virus disease, alterations in the oral cavity include hypotonia or hypertonia, as well as alterations in lingual mobility (including ankyloglossia).
+These alterations can interfere with suctioning, swallowing, and lip seal, as well as result in a tendency for affected children to become mouth breathers.
+Dental anomalies in children with ZIKV-related microcephaly include enamel defects, malocclusion, and alterations in tooth number.
+Delays in dental eruption, disturbed eruption sequence, eruption cysts, mucosal changes, and bruxism have also been noted.
+Narrow palate (i.e., constricted maxilla) is a common finding.

 Related signs and symptoms

-• Until recently, Zika virus was almost unknown in the Americas, being historically found in Africa, Southeast Asia, and the Pacific Islands.
-Since its identification in Brazil in 2015, Zika virus has spread rapidly throughout South and Central America, the Caribbean basin, and Mexico.
-It has become a global health concern due to its recent explosive spread and link with birth defects.
+• Until the mid-2010s, Zika virus was almost unknown in the Americas, being historically found in Africa, Southeast Asia, and the Pacific Islands.
+After its identification in Brazil and Colombia in 2015, Zika virus spread rapidly throughout South and Central America, the Caribbean basin, and Mexico.
+It became a global health concern in 2015 and 2016 due to its explosive spread and link with birth defects.
+Since 2017, cases of Zika virus disease have declined globally, although 89 countries and territories have reported mosquito-transmitted Zika virus infection.

-• Canadian travellers are at risk of contracting Zika virus infection in affected regions; this is particularly a concern for pregnant women and women considering becoming pregnant as well as their male sexual partners.
-The principal Zika mosquito vector Aedes aegypti is very common in the Caribbean basin.
-Currently, the Aedes mosquitoes that transmit Zika virus are not established in Canada.
+• Canadian travellers are at risk of contracting Zika virus infection in affected regions.
+This is a particular concern for pregnant women and women considering becoming pregnant as well as their male sexual partners.
+The principal Zika mosquito vector Aedes aegypti is common in the Caribbean basin.
+The Aedes albopictus mosquito has also been implicated as a vector, and this species is widely present outside the tropics.
+Currently, the Aedes mosquitoes that transmit Zika virus are not definitively established in Canada.6

 • Severe disease requiring hospitalization is uncommon, and case fatality is low.
 Most infected persons (about 80%) display no overt signs or symptoms.

-• Zika virus infection acquired by pregnant women has been causally linked to severe congenital malformations; in particular, microcephaly (small head) and incomplete brain development.
+• Zika virus infection acquired by pregnant women in the first, and possibly into the second, trimester of gestation has been causally linked to severe congenital malformations; in particular, microcephaly7 (small head) and incomplete brain development.
 Most reported deaths from Zika virus infection stem from these congenital abnormalities.
-Other problems in fetuses and infants infected with Zika virus before birth include eye defects, hearing deficits, and impaired growth.
-Children with microcephaly and related comorbidities are at elevated risk of seizures
+Pre-term birth, miscarriage, and fetal loss are other sequelae of ZIKV infection during pregnancy.
+Additional problems in infants infected with Zika virus before birth include eye defects, hearing deficits, facial abnormalities, impaired growth, contractures (i.e., decreased joint movement), and spasticity (i.e., stiff muscles).
+Children with microcephaly and related comorbidities are at elevated risk of seizures.

-• Guillain-Barré syndrome4 has been causally linked to Zika virus infection.
-Other rare neurologic complications include brain ischemia, myelitis (inflammation of the spinal cord), and meningoencephalitis.
+• Neurological manifestations associated with non-congenital Zika virus disease are rare.
+These serious complications of infection typically appear as acute flaccid paralysis a few days after the onset of acute symptoms of Zika infection.
+For example, Guillain-Barré syndrome8 has been causally linked to Zika virus infection.
+Other rare neurological complications include brain ischemia, myelitis (inflammation of the spinal cord), and meningoencephalitis.

 References and sources of more detailed information